 In This Article

-In our view, Birkenstocks may not be the optimal choice for long-term foot health.
 For those prioritizing natural foot development, we invite you to explore our resources on minimalist footwear and our curated list of recommended brands in that category.

-Without a doubt, Birkenstocks are a hot trend.
-Worn by the likes of Katy Perry, Kendall Jenner, Dakota Johnson, and Heidi Klum, the distinguished style transformed from a typical type of shoe into a staple of the post-pandemic couture epoch.
-According to Lyst, one of the top spaces for fashionistas to discover new trends, was considered the Shoe of the Year in 2022.
-In its annual report, the team highlighted an ever-increasing popularity range of the style in The Lyst Index, including the rise of searches by around 600% in the first half of 2022.
+Worn by the likes of Katy Perry, Kendall Jenner, Dakota Johnson, and Heidi Klum, the distinguished style transformed from a typical type of shoe into a staple of the post-pandemic fashion era.
+According to Lyst, one of the top spaces for fashionistas to discover new trends, the brand’s clogs were considered the Shoe of the Year in 2022.
+In its annual report, the team highlighted an ever-increasing popularity range of the style in The Lyst Index, including the rise of Birkenstock-related searches by around 600% in the first half of 2022.
+In 2025, the momentum of Birkenstock’s Boston Clogs is still high — we share the same opinion as experts at Glamour UK and People.

 Pros | Cons |

-With wide-toe boxes, you can easily move your toes even in closed-toe clogs. | Over time, consistently wearing Birkenstocks with arch support can reduce your foot muscle flexibility and strength. |
+With wide-toe boxes, you can easily move your toes even in closed-toe clogs. | In the long run, wearing Birks with arch support will reduce your foot muscle flexibility and strength. |

-These shoes are made of natural materials following sustainability principles. | Compared to their first appearance in the market and cheap price tags, the current cost can easily be over $155 at a random retailer’s store. |
+These shoes are made of natural materials following sustainability principles. | Compared to their first appearance in the market and cheap price tags back then, the current cost can easily be over $155 at a random retailer’s store. |

 Are Birkenstocks Flexible and Lightweight?